sunole/50projects50days/README.md

-# 50 Projects in 50 Days - HTML/CSS and JavaScriptt
+# 50 Projects in 50 Days - HTML/CSS and JavaScripttt

 This is the main repository for all of the projects in the course.